PhoebeGaoZhen/DeepFGRN/README.md

 If you have any questions or feedback, please contact Zhen Gao (gaozhenchn@163.com)

+We also have share the datasets, trained models, and prediction results on Zenodo at https://zenodo.org/records/10720363.

 # Datasets
 ## datasets for FGRN (GRN with both direction and regulation type) inference